Pitasi/univrs/articles/univrs.md

 </dialog>

 ## Server components
-Next.js and React have been pushing for RSC (the real ones, React Server Components).
+Next.js and React have been pushing for RSC (the real ones, React Server Components) lately.
 It's exactly what I did in the previous section, the JSX component is eventually rendered into a HTML string by the server.

 <dialog
     character=finger